 We offer bespoke packages to our students.
-We look at each individual's strengths and weaknesses and the skills you possess and we tailor a package to suit you.
-After receiving important information and guidance, students can select 3, 4 or 5 A Levels with the opportunity also to complete either the EPQ, Mathematical Studies and/or Sports Leaders Awards.
+We look at each individual's strengths, weaknesses and the skills you possess and tailor a package to suit you.
+After receiving information and guidance, students can select a study programme containing 3 or 4 A-Levels with the opportunity to complete an Extended Project Qualification (EPQ) or Core Maths.

-Excellent exam results each year, of which we are very proud.
-Our students progress to the finest universities in the country - and sometimes beyond these shores.
-Some move directly into apprenticeships or employment and all are provided with individual advice and careful support.
-Our A Level performance is significantly higher than the national average with 57% of entries for the past three years (2017 to 2019) graded A-B grades, and 30% of entries awarded the top grades of A-A.
+Excellent exam results each year, which we are very proud of.
+Our students progress to some of the best universities in the country and sometimes overseas.
+Some move directly into apprenticeships or employment and are all provided with the individual advice and support.
+Our A Level performance is significantly higher than the national average.
+In 2023 84% of all entries being awarded A-C grades with 11% being awarded A-A. In 2023, we also had a 100% pass rate in vocational subjects.